acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 ~~~
 {:.output}

-The auto vectorized program runs in about 60/80 sec on the real and training clusters respectively.
+The auto vectorized program runs in about 60/80 sec on the real/training clusters respectively.
 This is some improvement, but not very impressive.
 The speedup relative to the serial version is only about 3x.
 The CPU is able to process 16 floating pointing numbers at once and the theoretical speedup should be 16x, right?
 Can we do better?

 Use *-march=skylake-avx512* to enforce using avx512 instructions.
 Now it runs in 50 sec on MC, that is better (5x speedup), but still does not live up to our expectations.
 Can we do better?